-Global China Dialogue Proceedings (GCDP, English and Chinese editions).
-The Global China Dialogue series (GCDs) is the planned culmination of a series that began in 2014 with the aim of bringing together scholars and practitioners from China and the rest of the world to exchange their insights into the problems that challenge human existence on our planet today.
-Our aim is to yield proposals for the reform of global governance based on these insights.
+Global China Dialogue Proceedings (GCDP, English and Chinese editions) is based on the annual series of dialogue forums that started in 2014.
+It aims bringing together scholars and practitioners from China and the rest of the world to exchange their insights into the problems that challenge human existence on our planet today, and yield proposals for the reform of global governance based on these insights.
 We consider global governance in the broadest sense to cover the worldwide ordering of society to enable the peoples of the world to meet existential challenges, and to give the chance for human beings everywhere to lead fulfilling lives.
 China's 'community of a shared future for mankind' also provided the world with a similar vision.
 Each Dialogue consists of four panels of discussants from China and other countries to examine four areas of strategic significance for realizing these or, indeed, any visions for the governance of human society at this time of crisis.